 It’s not always easy being a trustee, because there’s often more than one right answer to any given question – but it is immensely rewarding to see the charity go from strength to strength.

-David Harbourne, chair of trustees
+David Harbourne, former chair of trustees

 Some items are discussed at every meeting: we always have a finance report, for example, and a comprehensive progress update.
 In addition, we look in depth at specific issues and hear about the services provided by our hard-working staff and volunteers.